 - What journey do you want them to take?

-- What journey do THEY want to take?
+- What journey do your users want to take?

-By considering these factors, without any complex user journey diagrams or wireframes, you will have greatly improved the experience they will have on the intranet.
+By considering these factors, without any complex user journey diagrams or wireframes, you will have greatly improved the user experience on your intranet.

-Another thing to consider (briefly touched on above in the “what tools do they already use?” question) is consistency.
-Users expect things to behave a certain way, and as such if they are confused by conflicting processes etc. they will simply not use the product.
+Another thing to consider is consistency.
+Users expect things to behave a certain way, and if they are confused or something doesn’t work the way they hoped, they will simply not use the product.

 Set out your goals at the beginning